Pastilla: Poultry pastilla

 Blanched almonds are fried in oil, then crushed finely and mixed with powdered sugar and cinnamon.
-In a round baking pan, several pieces of the thin werqa or filo dough are layered, each brushed with melted butter, and overhanging the edge of the pan.
+In a round baking pan, several pieces of the thin werqa are layered, each brushed with melted butter, and overhanging the edge of the pan.
 The cook adds the egg mixture, places another buttered sheet of dough over it, adds the shredded meat, also covered with a sheet of dough, and then the almond mixture is added.
-The overlapping pieces of dough are folded over the filling, and another 2 pieces of buttered dough are added and tucked in around the edges of the pie.
-The pie is baked until heated through, and the layers of dough are brown.
+The overlapping pieces of dough are folded over the filling, and another two pieces of buttered dough are added and tucked in around the edges of the pie.
+The pie is baked until heated through and the layers of dough are brown.
 Powdered sugar and cinnamon are sprinkled over the top before serving hot.

 Seafood pastilla

 Seafood pastilla (بسطيلة الحوت) usually contains fish and other seafood, in addition to vermicelli.
 Unlike poultry pastilla, seafood pastilla is not sweet, but spicy.

 Whereas poultry pastilla is dusted with powdered sugar and cinnamon, seafood pastilla is usually dressed with a light sprinkle of shredded cheese and a few slices of lemon.
 This version of pastilla is often served at Moroccan weddings.